cloudmesh/useful-introduction_to_cloud-2015/docs/source/class/bdossp_sp15/week_plan.rst

 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 * Total of optional study materials: 4 hours
-* Total of optional lab sessions: 1 hour
+* Total of optional lab sessions: 1 hour and 10 minutes

 Week 5
 -------------------------------------------------------------------------------